haxgun/Arcane/README.md

     * `bot.py`: bot core
 * `main.py`: main file for launch bot

+## 📝 TODO
+1. Learn more about the asyncio, aiohttp library
+2. Add a separate class for connecting via a web socket and to different APIs

 ## 📄 License
 [Arcane](https://github.com/haxgun/Arcane) is completely free and has an [the MIT license](https://github.com/haxgun/Arcane/blob/main/LICENSE).
 If you want, you can put a star on Github.